 Shaun’s wholistic experience provide him with a fresh perspective to think laterally and problem solve issues that are inherent in the media industry as well as challenging the status quo.
 He has an interest in helping under-represented groups and disadvantaged young people to acquire and develop the skills required to progress.
 In pursuance of that he joined the MAMA Youth Project as a Trustee in March 2016, contributing by advising C-level suite on financial, strategic, legal and operational matters.

 ITV Studios Global Entertainment (ITVS GE) named Louisa as VP, Global Content, Scripted in September 2018.
 Louisa is part of the team who oversees ITVS GE’s co-productions, content strategy and programme acquisitions, along with managing the distributor’s relationships with producers and works across ITVS GE’s wide range of international producers and clients.

 Louisa joined ITV from Sky, having been with the organisation since 2003, where she held a number of positions, including ten years in Acquisitions, Entertainment and, most recently, in the Corporate Affairs team working across its Bigger Picture initiative leading the Sky Ocean Rescue content activity and MAMA Youth Project.

-Melissa has worked in television for 13 years.
+Melissa has worked in television for over 16 years.
 After finishing a business studies and tv & film degree at Brunel university, she started her television career as a runner for TSI, a post production company in Covent Garden.
 She then moved to the BBC, working on live television as an autocue operator and then joined Sky in 2000 where she worked her way up to being an editor.